 - Greet the client and express interest.

-- Mention a specific detail from the job listing to show you’ve read it thoroughly.
+- Reference a specific detail from the job post to prove you've read it thoroughly.

 **Body:**

-- Use bullet points to list your achievements or past projects.
+- Use bullet points to showcase achievements or past projects.

 **Conclusion:**

-- Ask a question to invite discussion (e.g., "What are your biggest challenges in this project?").
+- Ask a question to encourage discussion (e.g., "What are your main goals for this project?").

 **Closing:**